 - website banner farms.

 - CPA or lead generation networks.

-Affiliates can drive traffic in a variety of illegitimate ways (e.g. PPV/CPV networks) that adversely impact a Merchant's ROI.
-It can be difficult to determine which methodology a Affiliate is using to violate terms, especially when they knowingly mask referring URLs.
+Affiliates can drive traffic in a variety of illegitimate ways (e.g. PPV/CPV networks) that adversely impact a merchant's ROI.
+It can be difficult to determine which methodology an affiliate is using to violate terms, especially when they knowingly mask referring URLs.
 Our compliance team monitors sale affiliate traffic closely, and are trained to identify red flags that indicate possible terms violations.
 Red flags include, but are not limited to:

 - hidden or masked referring URLs on affiliate traffic.